Shorku/rhnet/README.md

     * conformational isomer of the -CH<sub>2</sub>CH<sub>2</sub>CH<sub>2</sub>CH<sub>2</sub>- repeating unit number `1`
-* `data/smiles.tar.xz` archive contains polymers' repeating units and solvents in SMILES format.
-It is provided within the dataset to simplify its use in fitting of models with other than electron density molecular representations.
-Dangling bonds in polymers' repeating units are caped with Fr-atoms.
-Filenames in the archive use the following convention:
-  * Filenames contain two indexes separated by `_`
-  * The first index is a letter: either `p`(olymer) or `s`(olvent)
-  * Second index is an ID number of polymer specified in `data/list_of_polymers.csv` or solvent specified in `data/list_of_solvents.csv`
 * `data/polymers.txt` contains python dictionary defining the number of available conformations for each polymer repeating unit (called "cut" in the code for shortness):